- Campus Life

 Gain the 21st century knowledge and skills necessary to work with school administrators and lead instructional improvement in schools across New York State and the nation.

 Note: This advanced certificate program does not lead to teacher certification.

 The teacher leadership graduate certificate program meets New York State Education Department’s guidelines for educational leaders, Model Teacher Leader Standards, Interstate Standards of the School Leaders Licensure Consortium (ISLLC), Teacher Education Accreditation Council Standards (TEAC), and the International Society for Technology in Education Standards (ISTE).

-Three job-embedded cornerstone projects that are linked to required coursework: assessment of teaching and learning using student assessment data; annual professional performance review project; and professional development curriculum project.
+Four job-embedded cornerstone projects that are linked to required coursework: assessment of teaching and learning using student assessment data; annual professional performance review project; and professional development curriculum project.

 If you would like to pursue the C.A.S. in Education Leadership, which would qualify you for School Building Leader (SBL) and School District Leader (SDL) certifications, you may apply to the education leadership program during your last semester of study.
 The 12 credit hours in the teacher leadership program can be transferred into the education leadership program as long as all conditions are met.